How to Become a Counselor in New Mexico

 “Supervision” is shorthand for directed, post-graduate experience in professional counseling under supervision in a work setting.
-New Mexico requires licensed mental health counselors (LMHC) to complete 3,000 hours of supervision in at least two years, with a minimum of 100 hours of face-to-face direction from an approved supervisor.
+New Mexico requires (LMHCs) to complete 3,000 hours of supervision in at least two years, with a minimum of 100 hours of face-to-face direction from an approved supervisor.
 Up to 1,000 hours may be obtained through a degree-program internship or practicum.
-After completion LMHCs are eligible to apply for licensed as a LPCC.
+After completion, LMHCs are eligible to apply for license as an LPCC.

 LPCC licensure in New Mexico requires a passing score on both the National Counselor Examination for Licensure and Certification, and the National Clinical Mental Health Counselor Exam.

 National Counselor Examination (NCE) for Licensure and Certification